snitch-org/snitch/README.md

 ## Why the name _snitch_?

 Libraries and programs sometimes do shady or downright illegal stuff (i.e., bugs, crashes). _snitch_ is a library like any other; it may have its own bugs and faults.
 But it's a snitch!
 It will tell you when other libraries and programs misbehave, with the hope that you will overlook its own wrongdoings.

+The logo is a jay feather.
+Jays are known for alerting other animals of danger.